 - Ethylene concentration: After exposure to moisture or water, seeds immediately begin to produce ethylene.
 This is a naturally occurring plant hormone and can be prevented by keeping moisture to a minimum.

-- Moisture: By minimizing exposure to moisture you won’t accidently germinate your seeds before you ready to begin growing.
+- Moisture: By minimizing exposure to moisture you won’t accidentally germinate your seeds before you ready to begin growing.

 - Light Exposure: Light is needed for plants to grow so by keeping your seeds in the dark you will keep them sleeping until you want to grow.

 Many growers have a personal favorite location for the ultimate seed storage spot.
-Each has their own positives and negatives; here are examples:
+Each has its own positives and negatives; here are examples:

 - Room Temperature Storage: This method is ok in my opinion.
 Keeping your seeds in an airtight container (with a desiccant) in your closet or bedside draw for shorter periods of time is ok, but not for long periods.

 - Freezer: This is a popular method but despite this, the freezer method actually destroys cells in the seed itself.
 This method is not recommended but if you going to use the freezer, put the seeds (with a food-grade desiccant) in an airtight container and store.

 - Refrigerator: Even though the fridge is dark and cool, there is a changing moisture factor every time you open the door.
 Placing seeds in an airtight container with a desiccant is a good option but be sure to store them at the back where there is the least chance of mold.

 If you planning on long term storage and you have purchased seeds that come in a vacuum-sealed bag with a desiccant, it may be best to leave them sealed for storage.
 If you have obtained seeds from a friend or are preparing your own for storage, then you may want to consider investing in a vacuum sealer.